aws-samples/amazon-cloudwatch-auto-alarms/README.md

 * **ALARM_TAG**: Create_Auto_Alarms
     * The CloudWatchAutoAlarms Lambda function will only create alarms for instances that are tagged with this name tag.
 The default tag name is Create_Auto_Alarms.
 If you want to use a different name, change the value of the ALARM_TAG environment variable.
-      **NOTE:**  For RDS, alarms will be created for RDS clusters and instances even if they don't have this activation tag.
-This is because RDS doesn't provide the ability to tag RDS clusters or instances during creation via the AWS console.
 * **CREATE_DEFAULT_ALARMS**: true
     * When true, this will result in the default alarm set being created when the **Create_Auto_Alarms** tag is present.
 If set to false, then alarms will be created only for the alarm tags  defined on the instance.
 * **CLOUDWATCH_NAMESPACE**: CWAgent